Per-Transaction Booking Fees from Occasion

 • You are based outside of the United States. (see 1 and 2 in table above)

-• You are based in the U.S. but using a gateway other than Square to process payments (see 3 and 4 in table above).
+• You are based in the U.S. but using a gateway other than Square to process payments (see 3 and 4 in the table above).

 If you belong to one of the groups above, Occasion will invoice you.
 When you pass-on the fees to the customers, Occasion deposits the extra per-transaction fees in your bank account and charges your credit card once a month.